t3v/t3v_page/README.md

 Versioning
 ----------

-This library aims to adhere to [Semantic Versioning 2.0.0].
+This project aims to adhere to [Semantic Versioning 2.0.0].
 Violations of this scheme should be reported as bugs.
-Specifically, if a minor or patch version is released that breaks backward compatibility, that version should be immediately yanked and / or a new version should be immediately released that restores compatibility.
+Specifically, if a minor or patch version is being released that breaks backward compatibility, that version should be immediately yanked and / or a new version should be immediately released that restores compatibility.

 License
 -------